North Korea says it will sever hotlines with South Korea - KCNA

 As a first step, at noon on Tuesday, North Korea will close lines of communication at an inter-Korean liaison office, and hotlines between the two militaries and presidential offices, the report said.

+On Tuesday morning, North Korean officials did not answer a routine daily call to the liaison office, nor calls on military hotlines, Yonhap news agency reported, citing the South Korean officials.

+On Monday morning, North Korea did not answer the liaison phone call for the first time since 2018, though it later answered an afternoon call.

-The official pronouncements mark a setback in relations amid efforts to try and persuade North Korea to give up its nuclear weapons programme in exchange for relief on tough international sanctions.
+The decision to cut communications mark a setback in relations amid efforts to try and persuade North Korea to give up its nuclear weapons programme in exchange for relief on tough international sanctions.
 The two Koreas remain technically at war because the 1950-1953 Korean War ended with an armistice rather than a peace treaty.

+Shares of South Korea’s defence firms surged after North Korea announced it would sever the hotlines.

+Analysts said the move is likely about more than the defectors, as North Korea is under increasing economic pressure as the coronavirus crisis and international sanctions take their toll.

+“North Korea is in a much more dire situation then we think,” said Choo Jae-woo, a professor at Kyung Hee University “I think they are trying to squeeze something out of the South.”

+Cutting communications is “a well-worn play for Pyongyang,” but one that can be dangerous, Daniel Wertz, of the U.S.-based National Committee on North Korea, said on Twitter.

-“Regular communication channels are needed most during a crisis, and for that reason North Korea cuts them off to create an atmosphere of heightened risk,” Daniel Wertz, of the U.S.-based National Committee on North Korea, said on Twitter.
-“It’s a well-worn play for Pyongyang, but nonetheless a dangerous one.”
+“Regular communication channels are needed most during a crisis, and for that reason North Korea cuts them off to create an atmosphere of heightened risk,” he said.

-The people of North Korea have “been angered by the treacherous and cunning behavior of the South Korean authorities with whom we still have lots of accounts to settle,” KCNA said.
+The people of North Korea have “been angered by the treacherous and cunning behavior of the South Korean authorities, with whom we still have lots of accounts to settle,” KCNA said.

 The report accused South Korean authorities of irresponsibly allowing defectors to hurt the dignity of North Korea’s supreme leadership.